AJSO/django-complete-blog/README.md

 # django-2020

-several blue prints of coding samples including authentication with email verification and also using adminLte.
+Several blue prints of coding samples including authentication with email verification and also using adminLte.